Tuesday, 28 December 2021

 The CSIAP launches a tree-planting campaign in Mullaitivu to save ecosystems

-The Climate Smart Irrigated Agriculture Project (CSIAP) launched a tree-planting campaign in the Northern province to encourage people to be eco-friendly citizens and to ensure a secure ecosystem for the future of Sri Lanka in line with the government's Sustainable Environmental Policy.
-Under this, the Deputy Project Director Office of the CSIAP planted trees with government officials and farmers on the side of Mullaitivu Main Road (A34), in front of District Agrarian Training Center, in Oddusuddan, Mullaitivu recently.
+The Climate Smart Irrigated Agriculture Project (CSIAP) recently launched a tree-planting campaign in the Northern Province to promote eco-friendly practices and ensure a secure ecosystem for the future of Sri Lanka, in line with the government’s Sustainable Environmental Policy.
+Under this initiative, Mr. George Babu, Deputy Project Director of CSIAP in the Northern Province and his staff, planted 350 trees—including Mahogany, Mee, and Java Plum—alongside government officials and farmers on the side of Mullaitivu Main Road (A34), in front of the District Agriculture Training Center in Oddusuddan, Mullaitivu.

 Monday, 4 October 2021